Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 -- Create a Backup Table --
 SELECT * INTO titles_backup
 FROM titles;
--- After completion, make sure to select Refresh on Object Explorer.
+-- After completion, make sure to select 'Refresh' on Object Explorer.

 -- FROM w3SCHOOLS
 SELECT * INTO CustomersBackup2017